Asymptotic invariants of lattices in locally compact groups: Lg -Betti numbers

 \section{\texorpdfstring{$\ell^2$}{Lg}-Betti numbers}

-As in the last secion we will always assume that the \lcsc group $G$ is unimodular and compactly generated.
+In the last section, we studied the asymptotics of the minimal number of generators of lattices of unimodular, compactly generated \lcsc groups.
+We showed that the limit is related to the cost of the group.
+In this section, we will study the similar question for the Betti numbers of the lattices.
+Since we will work with higher homological invariants, the hypothesis that $G$ is compactly generated is not sufficient anymore.
+We will need that $G$ acts cocompactly and properly on a \textit{nice} topological space.

 We say that an open cover of a topological space is a \defin{good cover} if the finite intersections of open sets of the cover are either empty or contractible.
-The \defin{nerve} of an open cover is the simplicial complex whose vertices are the elements of the open cover and whose $k$-simplices corresponds to the intersection of $k+1$ open sets.
-It is well known, see for example Corollary $4G.3$ of \cite{hat2002}, that the simplex obtained by a good cover of a paracompact space is homotopic to the space itself.
+The \defin{nerve} of an open cover is the simplicial complex whose vertices are the elements of the open cover and whose $k$-simplices correspond to the intersections of $k+1$ open sets.
+It is well known, see for example Corollary $4G.3$ of \cite{hat2002}, that the nerve of a good cover of a paracompact space is homotopic to the space itself.